-If a dose is missed, give the medication as soon as possible.
-However, it is best to skip the missed dose if it is almost time for your pet's next scheduled dose.
+If a dose is missed, give the medication as soon as possible and continue the regular schedule.
 DO NOT give a double dose to make up for the missed dose and do not exceed the total stated dose in any one 24-hour period.